mudumbai58/reasearch/reflective-prompts.md

 ### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
+Whenever I felt tired I have taken break.
+Nothing like regular intervals.
+Body stretching, watching my favorite tv programe etc.
 ### What is Timeboxing?
 Have you heard of it before?
 Will you use it?
+In Agile principles, timeboxing allocates a fixed and maximum unit of time to an activity, called a timebox, within which planned activity takes place.
+It is used by Agile principles-based project management approaches and for personal time management.
 ### On a a 0-5 scale, how confident are you with each of the assignments?
+I think 4
 ### What are of you proud of up to this point in the course?
+Learning github is great for me.
+Even though I am at begining, I am confident to progree further to commit, pull, push etc.
 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.